CARE ACT 2014

 Many public sector bodies, including local authorities, have radically transformed services by reconsidering commissioning in a strategic context.
 The Government’s Commissioning Academy is working to promote such transformational approaches and local authorities should have regard to the emerging best practice it is producing.

 Developing a diverse market in care and support services can boost employment and create opportunities for local economic growth, through for example, increasing employment opportunities for working age people receiving care and carers, and developing the capacity of the care workforce.
 Local authorities should consider how their strategies related to care and support can be embedded in wider local growth strategies, for example, engaging care providers in local enterprise partnerships.

 The local authority should have regard to best practice on efficiency and value for money see also the Local Government Association Care and Health Efficiency.

 The local authority should develop standards on transparency and accountability to ensure citizens are able to contribute to and understand policy and review delivery.
-Standards should be in line with the codes of practice drawn up by the Ministry of Housing, Communities and Local Government.
+Standards should be in line with the codes of practice drawn up by the Department for Levelling Up, Housing and Communities.